This page is actually a collection of articles – all written by me

 to the runway.

-3D location data include the GPS antenna altitude above mean sea level.
+the 3D location data include the GPS antenna altitude above mean sea level.

 while the brown line with its nominal millimeter resolution is smooth or